V-Squared/V-Squared.github.io/plan/road-map.md

 ## Connection 7-8

-This is the beginning of transition period of V²Case to V²Dock.
-The introduction of V²Dock sees the end of the V²Case Trailblazer Products Grace Period.
+This is the beginning of the transition period from V²Case to V²Dock.
+The introduction of V²Dock sees the end of the V²Case Trailblazer Products grace period.

 ## Campaign 8

-**V²Dock** is introducing the world's first Open Source, Modular Docking Station.
-The ideal docking station or expansion to the V²Modular PC, Tablet PC or Notebook.
-Add powerul RAID or GPU cards to your small computer or connect power, displays, mouse, keyboard and accessories with just one cable when you return with your computer / tablet to your desk.
-Connect your small computer to docking stations no matter brand or model.
-And vice versa.
-Keep using your docking station when bying a new small PC.
-Its modular design will allows upgrading aging parts resulting in a service life spanning that of many of your PCs.
+**V²Dock** is introducing the world's first Open Source, modular docking station.
+The ideal docking station or expansion to the V²Modular PC, tablet PC or notebook.
+Add powerul RAID or GPU cards to your small computer or connect power, displays, mouse, keyboard, and accessories with just one cable when you return with your computer / tablet to your desk.
+Connect your small computer to docking stations regardless of make or model. this works vice versa; keep using your docking station when buying a new small PC.
+Its modular design will allow you to upgrade aging parts resulting in a service life spanning that of many of your PCs.

 ## Connection 8-9